-- defines the general principle of cross-border service provision, on the basis of which it is substantially easier for Czech service providers
+- defines the general principle of cross-border service provision, making it substantially easier for Czech service providers

-- to provide services to other EU Member States without setting up registered offices in these countries
+- to provide services to other EU Member States without opening registered offices in those countries.

 - It defines the general conditions for the permit regime applying to service providers based in the Czech Republic, including the ban on discrimination, suitability, necessity, the ban on a territorial restriction on the validity of a permit, the issuing of permits for an unspecified period and so on.

 - It also introduces administrative cooperation between the offices of individual Member States (recognition of documents, recognition of mandatory insurance).
 The documents required from a service provider from another EU Member State may thus be submitted to the adminstrative body only in the form of a copy with an unverified translation.
 Verification of the document is then made possible by the Internal Market Information system (IMI).

 - This brings administrative simplification and protection against the inactivity of administrative bodies in the Czech Republic through the horizontal introduction of the principle of "tacit consent" into Czech law.
 It involves the so-called creation of authorisation through expiry of a deadline.

 It enshrines the establishment of Single Points of Contact (SPC) and defines the information and services they provide.
 The role of Single Point of Contact is performed by fifteen selected municipal trade licensing offices.
 An electronic SPC has been established on the BusinessInfo.cz portal.